unlock-protocol/docs/docs/governance/grants-bounties/udt-grantee-handbook.md

 ## Purpose

-This handbook intends to provide instructions to those interested in applying for one of our UDT grants.
-This guide showcases applying for a grant, establishing clear milestones, and provides a description of how a grant application is processed and reviewed by the Grant Committee as well as the milestone review and approval process.
+This handbook intends to provide instructions to those interested in applying for a grant from the Unlock DAO.
+This guide showcases applying for a grant, establishing clear milestones, and provides a description of how the grant process proceeds throughout the life of a grant.

 ## Eligibility

-Any educational program, integration, plugin, application, or event that will increase the visibility, credibility, or Gross Network Product (GNP) of Unlock Protocol may be eligible for a grant.
+Any educational program, integration, plugin, application, or event that will increase the visibility, credibility, or Gross Network Product (GNP) of Unlock Protocol should consider applying for a grant from the Unlock DAO.

-## Submitting an Application
+## Submitting an Application -- DELETE SECTION

 The Unlock Protocol UDT token grant program is administered using a management tool called [Wonderverse](https://www.wonderverse.xyz/).
 This is the place where